PROTECT YOUR HOME

 STRATA INSURANCE FAQs

-Choosing a sharp broker is like finding a wise mentor.
+Choosing the right broker is important.
 Consider these traits:

 • Reputation: Investigate their credentials, read reviews, and check their standing in the insurance industry.

-• Claims Support: Look for a broker with a strong claims process.
+• Claims Support: Look for a broker with a strong claims process and adequate resources to manage unexpected claims.

-A reputable broker helps you navigate strata insurance while ensuring you get comprehensive cover at a fair price.
+A reputable broker helps you navigate strata insurance, and policy terms while ensuring you get comprehensive cover at a fair price.

 Several myths may confuse owners:

 • “Strata insurance covers personal belongings.”
-No, only common areas are protected; personal items inside units require separate contents insurance.
+No, only common areas are covered; personal items inside apartments require separate contents insurance.

 • “Strata insurance covers all types of damage.”
-Unfortunately, things like wear and tear or poor maintenance aren’t covered.
+Unfortunately, things like wear and tear or poor maintenance or defects aren’t covered.
 Review the exclusions to avoid surprises.

 • “Strata insurance premiums never change.”
 Premiums can fluctuate based on claim history or changing risks.